Options

 The mapping

 attribute, if present, specifies a record that maps parameter values to option values.
-In this case, if a parameter matches one of the keys (after applying any normalization), it will get mapped to the corresponding value; otherwise it will be forwarded to the parsing callback, if specified.
+In this case, if a parameter matches one of the given keys (after applying any configured normalization), it will get mapped to the corresponding value; otherwise it will be forwarded to the parsing callback, if one is specified.

 Parameter normalization